mjrgh/PinVol/README.md

   from one table to the next.
 Once you've set the levels for the tables you play, you won't have to keep making adjustments every time you switch games, since your preferred level for each table is automatically restored when the table starts.
+A separately adjustable Default Volume level is used for tables that don't have their own PinVol settings yet.

 - A separate master volume level: PinVol has separate "Global" and "Table" volume levels.
 The individual table volume levels